- Background Information

 - persons who notify a bullying complaint are protected from victimisation or reprisal;

-persons who notify a bullying complaint are regularly informed of the progress of the matter and of the consequences of any finding i.e. whether or not the grievance is substantiated; and
+- persons who notify a bullying complaint are regularly informed of the progress of the matter and of the consequences of any finding if the grievance is substantiated; and

-6.4 Most bullying complaints should be able to be resolved at local level.
-Before entering into the formal process, the grievant should attempt to resolve the bullying complaint with his or her nominated supervisor, or next most senior University officer.
+6.4 As advised in clause 6.1 of this policy and procedure, most bullying complaints should be able to be resolved at local level.
+Before entering the formal process, the grievant should attempt to resolve the bullying complaint with their Nominated Supervisor, or next most senior University officer.

 6.5 In circumstances where the bullying complaint is unable to be resolved at the informal stage or local level, the nominated supervisor or next most senior University officer who has received the complaint may refer the matter to relevant Member of the Executive.
 The relevant Member of the Executive in consultation with the Director, Human Resources may attempt to conciliate or mediate the matter, by agreement with the parties, or appoint an appropriate independent (internally or externally appointed) person who will investigate the matter to make findings of fact.